CuriousGeorge121/infosys222/week01/week01.md

 ## SQL: Syntax and semantics
 - As demonstrated, SQL command resembles asking question in English.
-Quite often, the effect of a command can easily be intuitively understood
+Quite often, the effect of a command can be intuitively understood

 - During the course you will learn how to compose much more complex command in SQL.
 To do that you need a precise understanding of SQL’s: